tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 training_target = training_t
 ```

-PyTorch uses its own format of data – **Tensor**.
+PyTorch uses its own format of data – *Tensor*.
 A Tensor is a multi-dimensional array of numbers with some type e.g. FloatTensor or LongTensor.

-Before I can use the training data, I need to convert it into tensors using previously defined **word indices**.
+Before I can use the training data, I need to convert it into tensors  **using previously defined word indices**.
 Also, I need to have source sentences as tensors for model validation with development and test sample.

-Each sentence in the tensor form should have **special tokens** SOS (start of a sentence) and EOS (end of a sentence) for a model being able to identify sequence start and finish.
-Also, all sentences should have the same length to make possible the batch training, therefore I extended them with token PAD if needed.
+Each sentence in the tensor form **should have special tokens** SOS (start of a sentence) and EOS (end of a sentence) for a model being able to identify sequence start and finish.
+Also, all sentences should have the same length to make possible the *batch training*, therefore I extended them with a token PAD if needed.

 ```python